cloudmesh-community/book/chapters/prg/python/cloudmesh/installation.md

 `cloudmesh-installer` program.

 As developer you must also use a python virtual environment to avoid affection you system wide python installation.
-THis can be achieved while using Python3 from python.org or via conda.
+This can be achieved while using Python3 from python.org or via conda.
 We do recommend that you use python.org as this is the vanilla python that most developers in the world use.
 COnda is often used by users of python if they only want to